 Another important federal legislative effort in the Community Development arena occurred in 2009 when U.S. Department of Housing and Urban Development (HUD), U.S. Department of Transportation (DOT), and the U.S. Environmental Protection Agency (EPA) announced the interagency Partnership for Sustainable Communities with the goal to coordinate federal housing, transportation, water, and other infrastructure investments to promote livability and smart growth principles and goals into federal funding programs, policies, and future legislative proposals.

 However, numerous federal, state and local policy initiatives aim to promote local Community Development.
-For more information on this topic contact Autumn Campbell at email@example.com.
+For more information on this topic contact Lindsey Riley at firstname.lastname@example.org.

 NARC Member Case Studies